Listen to this post with Alexa!

 Friday, October 25 | from 5 to 8 p.m. |Bullock Texas State History Museum, 1800 N Congress Avenue

 Ghosts, goblins, and ghouls welcome at the annual FREE family-friendly Halloween celebration.
 Join the Bullock Museum in partnership with Girlstart for spooky hands-on STEM fun for the whole family.
 Plus, explore the Museum’s exhibits after hours at this FREE event.
 Be one of the first 100 kids in the door at Spooktacular and get a FREE spooky tote bag that’s great for trick-or-treating!

 Halloween, Thinkery-style.
 Dress in your Halloween best and learn to make your own spooky sounds, become a gross-ologist, and face your fear of freaky foods.
 Activities for kids and adults make this fall celebration enchantingly fun for all.
-Complete all activity stations and receive a special prize!. $11-13; kids under 2 are free.
+Complete all activity stations and receive a special prize!. $14-16.

-Everything at Fall Fest is free!
-Food, games, prizes, face painting, bounce house, family photos!
+Everything at Fall Fest is FREE!
+Food, games, face painting, prizes and so much more!

 We’ll have bouncy houses, photo booth, monster mash, haunted house, obstacle course, games, BOOtique, prizes, food, and a whole lot more Halloween fun.
 This is our biggest FUNdraising event of the year.
 Fun for everyone!

 Hogeye Festival (Elgin)

 Saturday, October 26 | from 10 a.m. to 6 p.m. | Veterans’ Memorial Park, 109 Depot Street, Elgin